 Routine first (“intake”) appointments are offered within five business days, often sooner.
-During the 2016–2017 academic year, the average was 4.1 days.
-While SCS will try to offer timely appointments that work with a student’s schedule, students may have to prioritize going to an intake appointment over attending class and other obligations if they want to be seen as quickly as possible.
+While we will try to offer timely appointments that work with a student’s schedule, students may have to prioritize going to an intake appointment over attending class and other obligations if they want to be seen as quickly as possible.

-Students who are reluctant to access traditional therapy services have access to anonymous, drop-in, one-on-one consultations with SCS clinicians through SCS’s Let’s Talk program.
+Students who are reluctant to access traditional therapy services have access to anonymous, drop-in, one-on-one consultations with our clinicians through the Let’s Talk program.

-If a student is having a mental health crisis, can they get help at SCS?
+If a student is having a mental health crisis, can they get help at UChicago Student Wellness?

 Where can I go to fill or refill a prescription?

-In what kinds of situations does SCS refer students to outside providers?
+In what kinds of situations does UChicago Student Wellness refer students to outside providers?
 Why is that necessary?

-SCS is committed to making the best use of available resources, and to serve the entire student community quickly and without a waitlist.
+We are committed to making the best use of available resources, and to serve the entire student community quickly and without a waitlist.
 The demand for these services is extensive and requires substantial resources.
-SCS focuses on providing timely access to therapy, and does not provide open-ended, long-term individual or couples therapy.
+UChicago Student Wellness focuses on providing timely access to therapy, and does not provide open-ended, long-term individual or couples therapy.

-It is important to note that the majority of student issues can be adequately addressed through short-term therapy (which SCS defines as approximately six–eight sessions or fewer).
+It is important to note that the majority of student issues can be adequately addressed through short-term therapy.
 A minority of intakes result in a referral to an outside provider.
-However, when an SCS therapist identifies a need for more intensive or longer-term therapy services than SCS is able to provide, a referral helps ensure that students receive the most appropriate care available.
+However, when one of our therapists identifies a need for more intensive or longer-term therapy services than UChicago Student Wellness is able to provide, a referral helps ensure that students receive the most appropriate care available.

-SCS is able to provide a number of clinical services on a longer-term basis.
+We are able to provide a number of clinical services on a longer-term basis.
 For example, many therapy groups meet for longer periods of time.
-And SCS is typically able to provide ongoing medication management to students throughout their time at the University.
+And we are typically able to provide ongoing medication management to students throughout their time at the University.

 Yes.
-When an SCS therapist recommends treatment by an outside provider, the SCS therapist will work with a student to identify possible providers and, as appropriate, facilitate the referral.
+When a therapist recommends treatment by an outside provider, the therapist will work with a student to identify possible providers and, as appropriate, facilitate the referral.

-SCS is responsible for the mental health referrals to the University Student Health Insurance Plan (U-SHIP) and, as such, maintains a regularly updated list of local providers, many of whom are in Hyde Park.
+UChicago Student Wellness is responsible for the mental health referrals to the University Student Health Insurance Plan (U-SHIP) and, as such, maintains a regularly updated list of local providers, many of whom are in Hyde Park.
 When new providers wish to be added to the U-SHIP community provider list, there is a vetting process.
-SCS also hosts an annual open house for U-SHIP providers; this is an opportunity for SCS and community providers to become better acquainted with one another, which helps with future referrals.
+We also host an annual open house for U-SHIP providers; this is an opportunity for UChicago Student Wellness and community providers to become better acquainted with one another, which helps with future referrals.

 Are outside providers covered by U-SHIP?

 Outside providers, including psychiatrists, are covered by U-SHIP.
-SCS maintains a list of in-network therapists who accept U-SHIP insurance.
-When the cost of seeing an outside provider (such as insurance co-pays) presents an obstacle to a student receiving services, SCS will work with the student to try to find lower-cost options.
+UChicago Student Wellness maintains a list of in-network therapists who accept U-SHIP insurance.
+When the cost of seeing an outside provider (such as insurance co-pays) presents an obstacle to a student receiving services, we will work with the student to try to find lower-cost options.

-If a student is referred to an outside provider, does that mean they will not be seen at SCS?
+If a student is referred to an outside provider, does that mean they will not be seen at UChicago Student Wellness?

-Students often continue to meet with an SCS provider for “bridging sessions” until treatment with an outside provider is established.
-Students who are working with outside providers continue to have access to SCS’s walk-in and after-hours crisis services.
-Sometimes a student will see an outside provider for therapy, and an SCS provider for psychiatric care.
-Additionally, a student may see an outside provider for a period of time, and then may return to SCS for additional services in the future.
-Finally, students who are referred to an outside provider are always encouraged to let their SCS therapist know if there is any difficulty in establishing care with the outside provider, including a desire for another referral.
+Students often continue to meet with one of our providers for “bridging sessions” until treatment with an outside provider is established.
+Students who are working with outside providers continue to have access to walk-in and after-hours crisis services.
+Sometimes a student will see an outside provider for therapy, and a UChicago Student Wellness provider for psychiatric care.
+Additionally, a student may see an outside provider for a period of time, and then may return to UChicago Student Wellness for additional services in the future.
+Finally, students who are referred to an outside provider are always encouraged to let their UChicago Student Wellness therapist know if there is any difficulty in establishing care with the outside provider, including a desire for another referral.

 If students, faculty, or staff are concerned about a student’s mental health, to whom can they turn for help?

-SCS is available for consultation 24 hours a day for emergent issues.
-Anyone with a concern about a student’s mental health is encouraged to reach out to SCS during or after hours for consultation.
-In addition to SCS’s services, concerned individuals have access to the University’s emergency response services, such as the Dean-on-Call (773.834.HELP).
+UChicago Student Wellness is available for consultation 24 hours a day for emergent issues.
+Anyone with a concern about a student’s mental health is encouraged to reach out to us during or after hours for consultation.
+In addition to our services, concerned individuals have access to the University’s emergency response services, such as the Dean-on-Call (773.834.HELP).

-If a student doesn’t want to go to SCS, what other options are there?
+If a student doesn’t want to go to UChciago Student Wellness, what other options are there?

-Students who are reluctant to access traditional therapist services have access to anonymous, drop-in, one-on-one consultations with SCS clinicians through SCS’s Let’s Talk program.
+Students who are reluctant to access traditional therapist services have access to anonymous, drop-in, one-on-one consultations with our clinicians through the Let’s Talk program.

-Students who would like to be connected with therpy services but know that they would prefer not to receive these services on campus at SCS are encouraged to contact SCS for assistance with a referral to a non-SCS provider.
-Students with U-SHIP coverage will need to be seen at least once at SCS in order to obtain a referral.
+Students who would like to be connected with therapy services but know that they would prefer not to receive these services on campus at UChicago Student Wellness are encouraged to contact us for assistance with a referral to a non- UChicago Student Wellness provider.
+Students with U-SHIP coverage will need to be seen at least once at UChicago Student Wellness in order to obtain a referral.

-It is entirely the student’s choice whether or not to discuss use of the Student Counseling Service with family (including parents), friends, and University personnel.
-Other than authorized Student Health and Counseling Services (SHCS) staff, no one will have access to student mental health records without the student’s signed consent.
-They will not become a part of the student’s academic record, and even the fact that the student came to SCS will not be shared with anyone inside or outside the University without the student’s permission, except as permitted by law.
+It is entirely the student’s choice whether or not to discuss use of the UChicago Student Wellness with family (including parents), friends, and University personnel.
+Other than authorized UChicago Student Wellness staff, no one will have access to student mental health records without the student’s signed consent.
+They will not become a part of the student’s academic record, and even the fact that the student came to UChicago Student Wellness will not be shared with anyone inside or outside the University without the student’s permission, except as permitted by law.

 There are some modest exceptions to the principle of confidentiality, including when a student is assessed to be a danger to themselves or others.
-In this situation, SCS has a legal obligation to take appropriate action to help ensure a student’s safety, even if that means sharing confidential information.
-If students have any questions about this policy, they should raise them with their therapist or with Dr. David Albert, director of SCS.
+In this situation, UChicago Student Wellness has a legal obligation to take appropriate action to help ensure a student’s safety, even if that means sharing confidential information.
+If students have any questions about this policy, they should raise them with their therapist or with Dr. Meeta Kumar.

-How does SCS communicate with parents whose children are receiving services?
+How does UChicago Student Wellness communicate with parents whose children are receiving services?

-Except in rare circumstances related to acute risk, SCS providers need permission from a student to communicate with parents about their care.
+Except in rare circumstances related to acute risk, UChicago Student Wellness providers need permission from a student to communicate with parents about their care.

-Sometimes, an SCS provider believes that communication with a parent is clinically indicated, in which case the provider will discuss this with the student.
+Sometimes, a provider believes that communication with a parent is clinically indicated, in which case the provider will discuss this with the student.
 It is up to the student to decide what if any information the provider is able to share with a parent.